 2.A.16 The Tellurite-resistance/Dicarboxylate Transporter (TDT) Family

 The TDT family includes members from the bacterial (E. coli and Haemophilus influenzae), archaeal (Methanococcus jannaschii) and eukaryotic (Schizosaccharomyces pombe) kingdoms and therefore occurs ubiquitously.
-Only three members of the family have been functionally characterized.
+Only a few members of the family have been functionally characterized.
 One is the TehA protein of E. coli which functions as a tellurite-resistance uptake permease; the second is the Mae1 protein of S. pombe which functions in the uptake of malate and other dicarboxylates by a proton symport mechanism, the third is the sulfite efflux pump of Saccharomyces cerevisiae (Park and Bakalinsky, 2000).
 These proteins are 320-460 aas, but some are larger.
 The homologues contain an internal repeat.
 They exhibit 10 putative transmembrane α-helical spanners (TMSs).
 The phylogenetic tree for the TDT family exhibits three major branches, one for the bacterial proteins, one for the archaeal proteins and one for the yeast protein.
 (Saier et al., 1999).

 Stomatal pores, formed by two surrounding guard cells in the epidermis of plant leaves, allow influx of atmospheric carbon dioxide in exchange for transpirational water loss.
 Stomata also restrict the entry of ozone - an important air pollutant that has an increasingly negative impact on crop yields, and thus global carbon fixation and climate change.
 The aperture of stomatal pores is regulated by the transport of osmotically active ions and metabolites across guard cell membranes.